Successor Feature Representations: Method: Successor Feature Representations

 where $\bar{a}_{t+1} = \argmax_a \int_{\featspace}R(\feat)\xi^\pi(s_{t+1},a,\feat)\textrm{d}\feat$.

-The following is one of the main results of the manuscript, stating the convergence of $\xi$-learning: \begin{theorem} (Convergence of $\xi$-learning) For a sequence of state-action-feature $\{s_t, a_t, s_{t+1}, \phi_t\}_{t=0}^\infty$ consider the $\xi$-learning update given in (\ref{eqn:xi_learning}).
+The following theorem provides convergence guarantees for \sfrqlearning under the assumption that either $p(\feat_t=\feat|s_t,a_t;\pi)$ is known, or an unbiased estimate can be constructed, and is one of the main results of this paper: \begin{theorem} (Convergence of \sfrqlearning) For a sequence of state-action-feature $\{s_t, a_t, s_{t+1}, \phi_t\}_{t=0}^\infty$ consider the \sfrqlearning update given in (\ref{eqn:xi_learning}).
 If the sequence of state-action-feature triples visits each state, action infinitely often, and if the learning rate $\alpha_k$ is an adapted sequence satisfying the Robbins-Monro conditions:

 then the sequence of function classes corresponding to the iterates converges to the optimum, which corresponds to the optimal Q-function to which standard Q-learning updates would converge to: